MarcinKamil84/Scrabble-player-rating/README.md

 ---

-turns.csv not included due to size limitations.
+turns.csv and models directory not included due to size limitations.